antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ### State monad functions

-Here are the LSAMon State Monad functions (generated using the prefix "LSAMon", [AAp1, AA1].)
+Here are the `LSAMon` State Monad functions (generated using the prefix "LSAMon", [AAp1, AA1].)

 ![LSAMon-Overview-StMon-usage-descriptions-table](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/A-monad-for-Latent-Semantic-Analysis-workflows/LSAMon-Overview-StMon-usage-descriptions-table.png)

 ### Main monad functions

-Here are the usage descriptions of the main (not monad-supportive) LSAMon functions, which are explained in detail in the next section.
+Here are the usage descriptions of the main (not monad-supportive) `LSAMon` functions, which are explained in detail in the next section.

 ![LSAMon-Overview-operations-usage-descriptions-table](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/A-monad-for-Latent-Semantic-Analysis-workflows/LSAMon-Overview-operations-usage-descriptions-table.png)

 ## Monad elements

-In this section we show that LSAMon has all of the properties listed in the previous section.
+In this section we show that `LSAMon` has all of the properties listed in the previous section.

 ### The monad head

-The monad head is LSAMon.
-Anything wrapped in LSAMon can serve as monad's pipeline value.
-It is better though to use the constructor LSAMonUnit.
+The monad head is `LSAMon`.
+Anything wrapped in `LSAMon` can serve as monad's pipeline value.
+It is better though to use the constructor `LSAMonUnit`.
 (Which adheres to the definition in [Wk1].)

     LSAMon[textHamlet, <||>]⟹LSAMonMakeDocumentTermMatrix[Automatic, Automatic]⟹LSAMonEchoFunctionContext[Short];